zackAJ/laravel-debounce/README.md

 `php artisan debounce:command {delay} {uniqueKey} {signature*}`

 ## Debugging And Monitoring
-I recommend using [Laravel telescope](https://laravel.com/docs/11.x/telescope) to see the debouncer live in queues tab and to debug any failures.
+I recommend using [Laravel telescope](https://laravel.com/docs/11.x/telescope) to see the debouncer live in the queues tab and to debug any failures.

 ## Known Issues

-1- Unique lock gets stuck sometimes when jobs fail [github issue](https://github.com/laravel/framework/issues/37729)
+1. Unique lock gets stuck sometimes when jobs fail [github issue](https://github.com/laravel/framework/issues/37729)

 - cause: this happens when deleted models are unserialized causing the job to fail without clearing the lock.